 Tips for a fun and healthy spring break

 Spring break and vacations are a time to relax, rejuvenate, travel, and enjoy time with family and friends.
-Being safe during this time will ensure that you do have fun and that you bring back good memories of your experience.
+Safe choices during this time will ensure that you have fun and bring back good memories of your experience.
 Here are some tips to make sure that your travel experience is great!

 Travel Safety Tips